tsawler/go-metal/engine/docs.md

 ```

 MPSInferenceEngine handles inference execution using MPSGraph Optimized for
-forward-pass only without loss computation or gradients
+forward-pass only without loss computation or gradients Works with any model
+architecture supported by the dynamic training engine

 #### func  NewMPSInferenceEngine